NCEXTEND1 Science Alternate Assessment at Grades 5 and 8 North Carolina Test Specifications

 In February 2024, a representative sample of 56 science educators representing the Public School Units (PSUs) across the State participated in an in-person test specification workshop.
 During the workshop, participants worked individually then in small groups to recommend test blueprint on the relative importance of each assessable objective and the total proportion of items addressing Disciplinary Core Ideas (DCI) only or DCI and SEPs (Science and Engineering Practices) for each assessment.

 The final test blueprints presented in the tables below were derived by summarizing results from the in-person test specification workshop.
-Table 1 shows the proposed ranges for the weights and the number of operational items for the NCEXTEND1 Science at Grade 5 test by domain and Table 2 shows the proposed ranges for the weights and number of operational items for the NCEXTEND1 Science at Grade 8 test by domain.
+Table 1 shows the ranges for the weights and the number of operational items for the NCEXTEND1 Science at Grade 5 test by domain and Table 2 shows the ranges for the weights and number of operational items for the NCEXTEND1 Science at Grade 8 test by domain.
 As shown in Table 1, 25% to 35% of the total items in the NCEXTEND1 science test at grade 5 will come from the Physical Science domain.
+These items will most likely be associated with a random combination of higher frequency SEPs listed for that grade.

 Table 1.
 NCEXTEND1 Science at Grade 5 domain weight distributions